Starting Fall 2017: Second year Chinese will be offered in addition to the first year series. A Chinese minor program is in preparation.

 In addition to teaching the four basic skills of speaking, reading, writing, and comprehension, language programs also acquaint students with the more specialized discourse of cultural and literary studies.
 The study of the creative forms of expression associated with a given national culture leads to greater enjoyment in aesthetic experience and a better understanding of our own cultural heritage.

 The Department of Modern Languages and Literatures offers major degree programs in French and Spanish, leading to the Bachelor of Arts and Bachelor of Arts in Education, and minors in Japanese, German, French, Spanish, and Teaching English as a Second Language.
-Several of these minors also offer the possibility of a teaching endorsement.
 The minor teaching endorsement for English as a Second Language is a useful and popular career choice.
 New: A Major in ESL will be offered starting fall 2017.
 A minor in Chinese is in preparation.

 To find out more about these programs, see the column on the right.
 Always refer to the current course catalog for the most up-to-date course requirements for all degrees.

 Programs for international students are offered through the English Language Institute and the Asia America University program.

 The study of modern languages may lead to careers in teaching, usually at the secondary or post-secondary level.
 Some language students pursue highly specialized advanced training after the baccalaureate in order to enter the fields of translation and interpreting.

 A language background is increasingly important to support career goals centered in other fields, whether professional (education, business, social work, criminal justice, health care) or academic (research and graduate study).
 Because of the usefulness of language proficiency and the intellectual satisfaction of language study, many students choose substantial language study as part of a liberal arts or career-oriented degree.